poweredcache/powered-cache/readme.txt

 == Frequently Asked Questions ==

+= How do I know my site is being cached? =
+The easiest way is to make sure your site is being cached.
+Open your site in incognito mode of your browser and right-click on the page.
+If you see `<!-- Cache served by PoweredCache -->` information that means you are getting a cached result.

 = Is it compatible with multisite? =
-Yes, it works with subdirectory/subdomain setups.
+Yes, it's 100% compatible with multisite.
+You can activate it on the network-wide or per-site basis.

-= Is it compatible with PHP 7? =
+= Is it compatible with domain mapping? =
-Yes, it's compatible with PHP7+
+Yes, it's compatible with Mercator and native domain mapping feature with WordPress core.

 = What is the built-in extension? =
 We designed Powered Cache is a complete optimization solution for WordPress.
 However, we believe that your system should be tailored to your needs without the added weight of unwanted functionality.
 We strive to perfect this balance with our built-in extensions.